timsamoff/DodgeNCollect/README.md

 ## Description

-A simple game idea where the player must doge and collect.
+A simple game idea where the player must dodge and collect.

 ## How To Play